But every boating season also brings with it all too many needless

 Coast Guard agree that nearly all such events could have been prevented by three simple rules:

 The first of the above rules is a matter of getting into the habit, investing in comfortable, well-fitting PFD's and at the very least adhering to the rule for small children, non-swimmers, the aged or infirm and for everyone onboard if the weather turns unfriendly.
 And while you're at it, the dog you take along deserves a fighting chance as well and should have a proper-sized pet life jacket too!
 This is "Jackson" heading for the grass after a morning sail.

 "Boating and Boozing," is unconscionable and the leading cause of on-water recreational boating accidents.
 New York State has a new "Zero Tolerance" law with regard to drinking while boating, with substantial penalties for offenders.

-"ABS"-About Boating Safely is one of the best courses to take.
+About Boating Safely "ABS" : If you are interested in an exciting, in-depth boating safety course, check out the in classroom (seminar) version of our popular online boating course.
+This beginner boating class will give you the knowledge needed to obtain a boat license or safety certification in many (New York State) states.
+Many boat insurance companies will offer discounts on boating insurance to boaters who successfully complete About Boating Safely.
 It is comprehensive, up-to-date, and fun.
 It is also the course which, when successfully completed, earns you the New York State Boating Certificate, required for all operators of Personal Water Craft (PWC).